UPDATE: Submissions for AFF Youth have now closed!

 We are calling for submissions from local and international professional filmmakers for shorts, feature films including feature documentaries, TV series (single and multi-episode) and VR (drama, documentary, hybrid, experimental and animation).

-We also welcome shorts submissions from all youth for our national and international program and from South Australian school children both primary for our Statewide School Filmmaking Competition.
+We also welcome shorts submissions from all youth for our national and international program and from South Australian school children both primary and highschool for our Statewide School Filmmaking Competition.

 Every film screened at AFF Youth will receive an "Official Selection" laurel.